-Horaa Osbao, an absolutely incredible dish originating from Syria that has become our family favourite for the past two Ramadan.
-According to the tradition, this lentil and pasta stew is served as an appetizer or side dish, but trust me, this is more than filling enough to be served as the main course!
+Harak Osbao is an incredible dish originating from Syria that has become our family favourite for the past two Ramadan.
+According to tradition, this lentil and pasta stew is served as an appetizer or side dish, but trust me, this is more than filling enough to be served as the main course!

-I know you all must be curious to know what does Horaa Osbao mean? same here! 😁I learnt that the name Horaa Osbao or Harraq Osbao is Arabic for "he burnt his finger”.
+I know you all must be curious to know what does Harak Osbao mean? same here! 😁I learnt that the name Horaa Osbao or Harak Osbao is Arabic for "he burnt his finger”.
 Interesting right?
 That is how irresistible it is, even when it’s piping hot.

 The ingredients used are all simple and humble except for one, pomegranate molasses.
 But don't worry, I got your back with some alternate ideas but I do highly recommend you get a small bottle of it.
 The whole dish is made in one big pot where brown lentils and pasta stews with a burst of onion, coriander and garlic flavour which gets even better with the addition of pomegranate molasses and a dash of lime juice to finish off.